 Other common symptoms in women may include:

-Most women believe that the breast cancer is their biggest threat to good health.
-The fact is, heart disease kills 6 times as many women as breast cancer.
+Most women believe that breast cancer is the biggest threat to good health.
+The fact is, heart disease causes 6 times as many deaths in women as breast cancer.
 This makes heart disease the leading cause of death among women as well as men.

 There are several factors that increase your chance of having a heart attack.
 The more factors you have, the higher the risk of a heart attack.
 In men and women, many risk factors are the same.